apache/cassandra-java-driver/README.rst

-DataStax Java Driver for Apache Cassandra
+Java Driver for Apache Cassandra
 =========================================

 A Java client driver for Apache Cassandra.
 This driver works exclusively with